microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 Consult our [WIKI](https://github.com/Microsoft/OpenAPI.NET.CSharpComment/wiki) for specific guidance and examples on how to annotate your controllers.

 ### Mechanics
-Two things are needed to use this reader.
+Two things are needed to use this component.
 - The "XML documentation file" from your MSBuild.exe output
 - Any DLL's that contain the data types of your API's request/response contracts.